EvitcaStudio/Collector/README.md

   - pType: The type of instance you want to get
   - pNum: The amount of pType(s) you want to get out of this collection
   - pCollection: The collection array to check inside of
-  - pObject: Whether this is of the `Object` base type
+  - pObject: Whether this is of the `Object` base type ⚠️warning (This is about to become depracated)
   - pArg: Any argument(s) to pass to the `instance.onNew` or the `instance.onDumped` event function.
   - desc: This is the plugin equivalent of `new Diob(pType)`.
   - returns: This returns either the instance you ask for (if it was only 1) Or it returns an array full of instances that you asked for.